-MAG Silver Corp. (the "Company" or "MAG") was incorporated on April 21, 1999 under the Company Act of the Province of British Columbia and its shares were listed on the TSX Venture Exchange on April 21, 2000 and subsequently moved to a TSX listing on October 5, 2007.
-The Company was also listed on what is now the NYSE American Exchange on July 9, 2007.
+MAG Silver Corp. (the "Company" or "MAG") was incorporated on April 21, 1999 and is governed by the Business Corporations Act of the Province of British Columbia.
+Its shares are listed on both the Toronto Stock Exchange in Canada and the NYSE American Exchange in the United States of America.

 The Company is an advanced stage development and exploration company that is focused on the acquisition, exploration and development of high-grade, district-scale projects located primarily in the Americas.
-The Company's principal asset is a 44% interest in the Juanicipio joint venture (see Investment in Juanicipio, Note 6) located in Mexico, which is now in the construction phase heading to production.
-The Juanicipio joint venture is currently toll milling mineralized material from development while it is constructing its own processing facility which is expected to commence commissioning in the fourth quarter of 2021.
+The Company's principal asset is a 44% interest in the Juanicipio Project (see Investment in Juanicipio, Note 6) located in Zacatecas, Mexico, which is now in the construction phase heading to production.
+The Juanicipio Project is currently toll milling its mineralized development material at a nearby facility, while it is constructing its own processing facility which is expected to commence commissioning in the fourth quarter of 2021.
 The Company defers all acquisition, exploration and development costs related to the properties which are not yet in commercial production.
-The recoverability of these amounts is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete the development of the interests, and future profitable production, or alternatively, upon the Company's ability to dispose of its interests on a profitable basis.
+The recoverability of these amounts is dependent upon the existence of economically recoverable mineral reserves, the ability of the Company to obtain the necessary financing to complete the development of the interests, and future profitable production, or alternatively, upon the Company's ability to dispose of its interests on a profitable basis.

-Address of registered offices of the Company: 2600 - 595 Burrard Street Vancouver, British Columbia, Canada V7X 1L3
+Address of registered office of the Company: 2600 - 595 Burrard Street Vancouver, British Columbia, Canada V7X 1L3